Magnesium alloy: Hot extrusion

 Introduction of the magnesium-zinc-zirconium alloys, ZW2 and ZW3, represents a considerable advance in magnesium alloy technology for a number of reasons.
 They are high strength, but, since they do not contain aluminium, the cast billet contains only small quantities of the second phase.
 Since the solidus temperature is raised by about 100 C-change, the risk of hotshortness at relatively high extrusion speeds is much reduced.
 However, the mechanical properties are sensitive to billet preheating time, temperature and extrusion speed, Long preheating times and high temperatures and speeds produces properties similar to those in older aluminium-containing alloys, Heating times must be short and temperatures and speeds low to produce high properties.
-Increasing zinc content to 5 or 6 per cent, as in the American alloy ZK60 and ZK61, reduces sensitivity to extrusion speed in respect of mechanical properties.
+Increasing zinc content to 5 or 6 wt.%, as in the American alloy ZK60 and ZK61, reduces sensitivity to extrusion speed in respect of mechanical properties.

 Alloying of zirconium-bearing materials has been a major problem in their development.
 It is usual to add the zirconium from a salt—and careful control can produce good results.
 Dominion Magnesium Limited in Canada have developed a method adding in the conventional manner through a master alloy.

 Explanation for the low extrusion rates necessary to successfully extrude some magnesium alloys does not lie outside reasons put forward for other metals.
 Altwicker considers that the most significant cause is connected.
 With the degree of recovery from crystal deformation, which is less complete when work is applied quickly, causing higher stresses and the exhausting of the capacity for slip in the crystals.
 This is worthy of consideration, for the speed of re-crystallization varies from one metal to another, and according to temperature.
 It is also a fact that a metal worked in what is considered its working range can frequently be made to show marked work hardening if quenched immediately after deformation—showing that temporary loss of plasticity can easily accompany rapid working.